Critical-Social-Epi/GSS_class_working_conditions/analysis_2_1_21_MICE.md

 * Need to figure out what to do with "NH other" category, which has small counts.
 Should we exclude them in interaction analyses, given small cell sizes (n=283 in unimputed data) and rarity of outcomes?
 Would make plots simpler too.

-* Does the organization of variables make sense?
-Need to decide how we want to label them.
+* Does the grouping and labelling of variables make sense?

 * For the analyses within the working class, which interactions should we present?